AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 ## Why does Triangle become expensive?

 For April, one triangle is easy to carry.
 A modern network may contain thousands of unstable ReLUs.
+Triangle then leaves us two computational choices.
+We can retain every hidden variable and solve one growing global linear program, or eliminate hidden variables so that each bound refers only to earlier variables.

-With $k$ unstable ReLUs, Triangle adds $3k$ inequalities, plus the variables and affine equations for the network.
-A verifier can retain this whole system and minimize the margin with a linear program.
-The initial constraint count grows linearly, but the programs become large.
+With $k$ unstable ReLUs, retaining them adds $3k$ inequalities, plus the variables and affine equations for the network.
+The initial constraint count grows linearly, but the resulting linear program can become large.
+Eliminating a hidden variable instead projects the feasible region cut out by the inequalities---a **polytope**---onto the remaining variables.
+This projection can multiply constraints.

-Another option is to eliminate hidden variables and describe the resulting polytope directly in terms of earlier variables.
-This is where the number of constraints can multiply.

 ### How eliminating one variable multiplies constraints